 Table 12 is provided in Attachment A to this 2021 WMP.
-Table 12 has been updated with the 2021 WMP Version 2 revision.

-7.3.b Detailed Information on Mitigation Initiatives by Category and Activity
+7.3.2 Detailed Information on Mitigation Initiatives by Category and Activity

 Report detailed information for each initiative activity in which spending was above \$0 over the course of the current WMP cycle (2020-2022).
 For each activity, organize details under the following headings: